If not properly handled, groundwater on a jobsite can quickly turn a project into a nightmare, delaying the project and driving up costs.

 An authority in dewatering, Water Movers Equipment Rental, with locations in Phoenix, Salt Lake City and Las Vegas, specializes in temporary portable pumping systems.
 "Often, we have found too little thought, time or budgetary consideration has been given to a dewatering system," says Howard Nute.
 "Once problems are encountered, a piece-meal approach is taken until an adequate system is finally put in place.
 A more thorough and proactive approach may save time and money in the long run."

-“Wet jobsites can also increase the potential for injuries from slippery conditions or unstable soil conditions,” he adds.
+"Wet jobsites can also increase the potential for injuries from slippery conditions or unstable soil conditions," adds Williamson.

 Tailor solutions to the site

 Dewatering should not be an afterthought.
 "As with any part of construction, being prepared and having a plan is critical to success," says Thomas Aldridge, Griffin Dewatering.
 "Factors that determine the options are typically a result of depth requirements and overall site limits.
 As with any construction project, each site has its own challenges.
 The dewatering solutions and equipment are tools to help overcome those challenges."